Akarshit/example-storefront/README.md

 ## Development

-The Reaction Platform runs the storefront with Docker, so you will have to use Docker commands to view logs, run commands inside the container and more.
-To run commands specifically for the storefront, make sure to change directories into the `example-storefront` directory within the `reaction-platform` repository:
+The Mailchimp Open Commerce Platform runs the storefront with Docker, so you will have to use Docker commands to view logs, run commands inside the container and more.
+To run commands specifically for the storefront, make sure to change directories into the `example-storefront` directory within the `dev-platform` repository:
 ```sh
 cd example-storefront
 ```